keithws/browser-report/README.md

 # Coverage

 The goal is to correctly identify all browsers included on caniuse.com according to their [browser usage table][3].
-Their browser usage table accounts for 97.62% of global usage based on data from [StatCounter GlobalStats][4].
-See the TODO section for missing coverage test cases.
+As of February 4, 2016, their browser usage table accounts for 97.9% of global usage based on data from [StatCounter GlobalStats][4].
+Note, see the TODO section for which browsers are missing test cases.

-Current coverage is __97.6%__ = (97.62% - 0.02%).
+Current coverage is __97.88%__ = (97.9% - 0.02%).

 # Benchmarks